MicrosoftDocs/azure-devops-docs/docs/organizations/projects/make-project-public.md

 :::row-end:::
 :::row:::
    :::column span="1":::
-Organization identities and settings
+**Organization identities and settings**
    :::column-end:::
    :::column span="2":::
-Understand that a user gains access to the following resources and details about the organization:
+:::image type="icon" source="../../media/icons/checkmark.png" border="false":::Understand that a user gains access to the following resources and details about the organization:
 - Identities: List of all members added to the organization and email address for each member.
 - Settings: Read-only view of all organization and project settings.
 - Process metadata: All picklist values in all projects in the organization.